hakuzumon/crossfire-strategies/README.md

 The strategies with Street Samurai center around the ability to draw obstacles from other player to itself, using cards such as Monofilament Whip (2¥), Badger Combat Tow Truck (3¥) and Aztechnology Striker (9¥).
 Due to this, high stamina is especially important.
 On the damage side, the Street Samurai is able to do heavy black damage to multiple opponents using Remington Roomsweeper (3¥) and Katana (4¥).

 <pre>
-5	COMBAT FU	Once during your turn, you can substitute (2) for a (Black) when applying damage.
 5	JUST TOUGH	Increase you starting and max HP by 1.
 10	LIFE-STYLE CHOICE	When you defeat an obstacle that matches your main role color, its nuyen total increases by 1.
 20	BRING IT!
 If 2 or more obstacles attack you on your turn, reduce the total damage you take by 1.